binipringle/contracts/_texts/0-outline.md

 What would have been a more persuasive way for the clinic to make the case that there was no consideration in Lawrence?

-# 5. ALTERNATIVES TO THE BARGAIN MODEL
+# FIVE - ALTERNATIVES TO THE BARGAIN MODEL

 A. The Reliance principle: Promissory Estoppel